getzola/zola/docs/content/documentation/deployment/github-pages.md

 This script is pretty simple, because the [zola-deploy-action](https://github.com/shalzz/zola-deploy-action) is doing everything for you.
 You just need to provide some details.
 For more configuration options check out the [README](https://github.com/shalzz/zola-deploy-action/blob/master/README.md).

-By commiting the action your first build is triggered.
+By committing the action your first build is triggered.
 Wait until it's finished, then you should see in your repository a new branch *gh-pages* with the compiled *Zola* page in it.

 Finally we need to check the *Github Pages* section of the repository settings.
 Click on the *Settings* tab and scroll down to the *Github Pages* section.
 Check if the source is set to *gh-pages* branch and the directory is */ (root)*.
 You should also see your *Github Pages* link.